dataaxiom/ghcr-cleanup-action/README.md

 ### `delete-untagged`

-This option is same as the default mode, however this option can be combined with any of the other options (except for the `keep-n-untagged`)
+This option is the same as the default mode, however, this option can be combined with any of the other options (except for the `keep-n-untagged`)

 ```yaml
 jobs: